imaihub/traffic-safety-helmet-counting/README.md

 - --*gpu*: Use GPU for processing, else the CPU is used
 - --screen-width: Screen width in pixels for visualization, standard 1920
 - --screen-height: Screen height in pixels for visualization, standard 1080

-Camera:
-- --*camera-mode*: Use USB webcam/camera as input
-- --camera-index: Index of camera to use, -1 is automatic discovery
-- --*save-all-frames*: Save all raw frames from camera as separate .png files
 - --*save-results*: Construct an .mp4 file with all processed images
 - --*save-new-objects*: Save all frames with new objects as .png files
 - --reset-stats-min: Automatically reset counts every x minutes

-File input:
-- --input: Use video file as input, looks in dataset folder only.
-So first copy file there and put the file name as an argument
+Camera (requires --input to be "camera"):
+- --camera-index: Index of camera to use, -1 is automatic discovery
+- --*save-all-frames*: Save all raw frames from camera as separate .png files

+To quit the application, press "q".

 Here is an example of what you will see: